indiesoftby/defold-liveupdate-reszip/README.md

 ## Credits

 This project is licensed under the terms of the CC0 1.0 Universal license.
 It's developed and supported by [@aglitchman](https://github.com/aglitchman).

+Also, the project uses [miniz](https://github.com/richgel999/miniz), a data compression library.

 The demo contains third-party music files which require attribution:
 ```